16 Fun Things to do on Long Island, New York

-Many of the vineyards allow you to walk through the fields, offer tours, live music, and food, making it the perfect outing.
-Also consider going vineyard hopping since they are pretty close to one another, this way you can sample a few!
+Many of the vineyards and wineries allow you to walk through the fields, offer tours, have live music, and food, making it the perfect outing.
+Visiting the Long Island Vineyards is an especially popular summer activity.

 You might even want to consider getting a Northfork rental for the weekend and having Wine Weekend and shopping at the Tanger Outlets!

 Find out the best vineyards to visit on Long Island here!

 8. Hiking Through Long Island’s Parks

 Exploring Long Island State parks and trails is among one of my favorite things to do on Long Island!
 One of the most popular hikes through Long Island is the Greenbelt trail of over 31 miles that stretches from the North Shore to the South Shore.

 The Greenbelt also goes through 4 very popular parks, Heckscher State Park, Sunken Meadow State Park, Caleb Smith State Park, and Connetquot State Park (one of my favorites).

 Other favorite parks include Valley Stream State Park (where we took our Engagement photos) Hempstead Lake Park (dog friendly), Cold Spring Harbor State Park, and Heckscher Park where you can go disc golfing!